A day before his birthday, Seahawks’ DK Metcalf grabs a touchdown and a penalty for hijacking a TV camera

 Maybe the Seahawks erred on the side of caution going against the NFL’s lone winless team and wanted to make sure Dunlap is as healthy as possible going into the stretch drive.

-Seattle obviously survived without Dunlap, with Benson Mayowa getting the start at the LEO/rush end spot.
+The Seahawks obviously survived without Dunlap, with Benson Mayowa getting the start at the LEO/rush end spot.

-More ominous was the sight of right tackle Brandon Shell heading to the locker room late in the second quarter after reinjuring a sprained ankle that had held him out of the past two games.
+More ominous was the sight of right tackle Brandon Shell heading to the locker room late in the second quarter after re-injuring a sprained ankle that had held him out of the past two games.

-Shell left right before Seattle took a 23-3 halftime lead and didn’t return, and maybe Seattle was also playing it cautious with Shell, as well.
+Shell left before the Seahawks took a 23-3 halftime lead and didn’t return, and maybe they were also playing it cautious with Shell.

-“He tweaked it a couple times, and it was just one too many times,’’ Carroll said of taking Shell out of the game against his former team — Shell played for the Jets from 2016-19 before signing with Seattle as a free agent last spring.
+“He tweaked it a couple times, and it was just one too many times,’’ Carroll said of taking Shell out of the game against his former team.
+Shell played for the Jets from 2016-19 before signing with the Seahawks as a free agent last spring.
 “It was really studly of him just to go out and play, so it’s going to be a touch-and-go week.

 “I don’t know what’s going to happen this weekend, next weekend coming up.
 But I was really proud of him.
 He really wanted to play in this game.
 He has a smile on his face today, but he’s going to be pretty sore tomorrow.’’

-Shell was replaced by Chad Wheeler, who was signed to the active roster off the practice squad on Saturday with backup tackles Cedric Ogbuehi (calf) and Jamarco Jones (groin/pelvis) each inactive.
+Shell was replaced by Chad Wheeler, who was signed to the active roster off the practice squad Saturday with backup tackles Cedric Ogbuehi (calf) and Jamarco Jones (groin/pelvis) inactive.

 The Seahawks didn’t appear to suffer any other significant injuries in the game.